aniri/sustainable-cities-online-courses/README.md

 - [Greening the Economy: Lessons from Scandinavia](https://www.coursera.org/learn/greening-the-economy) by Lund University - 5 weeks of study, 5-8 hours/week :pizza:
 - [Our Earth: Its Climate, History, and Processes](https://www.coursera.org/learn/our-earth) by University of Manchester - 5 weeks of study

+#### Optional

+- [Introduction to Environmental Law and Policy](https://www.coursera.org/learn/environmental-law) by the University of North Carolina at Chapel Hill - 6 weeks of study, 4-6 hours/week

 ### Introduction to Sustainable Smart Cities

 - [Smart cities](https://www.futurelearn.com/courses/smart-cities) by The Open University - 6 weeks of study, 3 hours/week :pizza: